Conveuropean logo

 Dijon France

 Last weekend we went to visit our friend C. in Dijon.
-It was almost 2 years since the last time we went there and we had a great time walking around Dijon, hiking in the nearby towns and going to the French movies.
-The first day when we went to the city center and we were heading back I took a picture in this warm sunset.
+It had been almost 2 years since the last time we went there, and we had a great time walking around Dijon, hiking in the nearby towns, and going to the French movies.
+The first day, when we went to the city center and were heading back, I took a picture of this warm sunset.

 Walk in the Phoenix Park